 ACT Reading Strategies

 It's imperative that you prepare with ACT Reading strategies for this test.
-Since you'll have to answer 40 questions in just 30 minutes and read the four passages, you will not have enough time to just go at it like you usually would in class.
+Since you'll have to answer 40 questions in just 30 minutes and read the four passages (either one long passage or two shorter, related passages), you will not have enough time to just go at it like you usually would in class.
 You must use some strategies before plunging in, or else you may only get to two or three of the passages!

 ACT Reading Skills

 The ACT Reading section does not test your memorization of vocabulary words in isolation, facts outside of the text, or logical skills.
 Here are the skills you will be tested on:

 - Finding the main idea

 So what will you be reading about?
 Good news!
 You will not have to interpret poetry.
 All the text on the ACT Reading section is prose.
 Whew, right?

 By the way, the information below is just for reference.
 As I stated before, you will not be held accountable for knowledge outside of the text, so you don't need to check out books from the library about this stuff.
 Just realize that you could be reading passages about one of the following subjects, so at least you'll know what you're up against.